 The Suzuki Method is based on the principle that every child has ability.
 Considering every child can learn their native tongue with relative ease, the same natural learning approach can be applied to music instruction through a nurturing and encouraging environment.

-Parents should read Suzuki’s autobiography, Nurtured by Love, prior to the start of lessons.
-Beginners will need to purchase Suzuki Violin School Volume 1 and CD (available from Shar, iTunes, and Amazon) and should begin listening to the CD as soon as possible.
+Parents should read Nurtured by Love by Shinichi Suzuki prior to the start of lessons.
+Beginners will need to purchase Suzuki Violin School Volume 1 and CD (available from Shar, iTunes, and Amazon) and should begin listening to the CD as early and often as possible.

 Following mastery of the box violin curriculum, or if a transfer student, the student is responsible for purchasing or renting an instrument.
-I will help guide the sizing and selection process, so please wait until my go-ahead before purchasing.
+I will help guide the sizing and selection process.

 Parents must bring a recording device and blank notebook to all lessons for videos and detailed lesson notes to aid home practice.